 Paint, stain, or spray front of boards to your liking

-Fasten a couple of picture hanger hooks on back of 5″ boards for hanging later
+Fasten a couple of picture hanger hooks on the back of 5″ boards for hanging later

 Mark locations for hose clamps on front of boards spacing out accordingly